unhindered-ec/unhindered-ec/Planning.md

 ### Replace `Individual` with traits?

-I'm not sure about this, but ["Implement lexicase selection"](#implement-lexicase-selection) makes me wonder if we the `Individual` type even makes sense, and whether it should be replaced by one or more traits that specify that various attributes that different kinds of `Individual`s should have.
+I'm not sure about this, but ["Implement lexicase selection"](#implement-lexicase-selection) makes me wonder if the `Individual` type even makes sense, and whether it should be replaced by one or more traits that specify that various attributes that different kinds of `Individual`s should have.